sindresorhus/eslint-plugin-unicorn/readme.md

 - [no-abusive-eslint-disable](docs/rules/no-abusive-eslint-disable.md) - Enforce specifying rules to disable in `eslint-disable` comments.
 - [no-array-instanceof](docs/rules/no-array-instanceof.md) - Require `Array.isArray()` instead of `instanceof Array`. *(fixable)*
 - [no-console-spaces](docs/rules/no-console-spaces.md) - Do not use leading/trailing space between `console.log` parameters. *(fixable)*
-- [no-fn-reference-in-iterator](docs/rules/no-fn-reference-in-iterator.md) - Prevent passing a function reference directly to iterator methods. *(fixable)*
+- [no-fn-reference-in-iterator](docs/rules/no-fn-reference-in-iterator.md) - Prevent passing a function reference directly to iterator methods.
 - [no-for-loop](docs/rules/no-for-loop.md) - Do not use a `for` loop that can be replaced with a `for-of` loop. *(partly fixable)*
 - [no-hex-escape](docs/rules/no-hex-escape.md) - Enforce the use of Unicode escapes instead of hexadecimal escapes. *(fixable)*
 - [no-keyword-prefix](docs/rules/no-keyword-prefix.md) - Disallow identifiers starting with `new` or `class`.